asteriskiry/wp-asteriski-theme/README.md

 # wp-asteriski-theme
 Asteriski WordPress theme.
+Uses Bootstrap 3 as CSS framework.
 Based on "thebis" theme.
-In very early phase of development.

-Lisäilen kohta deviympäristöön.
+Under development.
+In future theme can be seen in action on <https://asteriski.fi>.

 ---
 © Asteriski ry